Market

 Credit risk arises from the possibility that counter party will cause financial loss to the company by failing to discharge its obligation as agreed.

 The Company's major revenue streams arises from services provided to end use customers in the form of monthly subscription income, which predominantly follows a prepaid model.
-The trade receivables and unbilled revenue on account of subscription income are typically un-secured and derived from sales made to large number of independent customers.
+The trade receivables on account of subscription income are typically un-secured and derived from sales made to large number of independent customers.
 As the customer base is distributed economically and geographically, there is no concentration of credit risk.

 The Company follows a simplified approach (i.e based on lifetime ECL) for recognition of impairment loss allowance on Trade receivables.
 For the purpose of measuring the lifetime ECL allowance for trade receivables, the Company uses a provision matrix.
 In addition, in case there are events or changes in circumstances indicating individual or class of trade receivables is required to be reviewed on qualitative aspects, necessary provisions are made.